Clybius/ComfyUI-Latent-Modifiers/README.md

   `Closer to 100 percentile == stronger clamping, lower tonemapping_multiplier == stronger clamping`.
 Recommended values for testing: tonemap_multiplier of 0.33-1.0, tonemap_percentile of 100.</p>
+* Spatial-Norm: <p>Clamps the values according to the noise prediction's absolute mean in the spectral domain. `tonemap_multiplier` adjusts the strength of the clamping.

+  `Lower tonemapping_multiplier == stronger clamping`.
+Recommended value for testing: tonemap_multiplier of 0.5-2.0.</p>

 ### Contrast Explanation:
 <p>Scales the pixel values by the standard deviation, achieving a more contrasty look.
 In practice, this can effectively act as a secondary CFG slider for stylization.
 It doesn't modify subject poses much, if at all, which can be great for those looking to get more oomf out of their low-cfg setups.

-Using a negative value will not de-contrast, but instead will use a differing method to do the contrast operation. -33 ought to be near-equivalent to 33 in this case, for example.
-Feel free to play around and share which you prefer!</p>
+Using a negative value will apply the inverse of the operation to the latent.</p>

 ### Spectral Modification Explanation:
 <p>We boost the low frequencies (low rate of change in the noise), and we lower the high frequencies (high rates of change in the noise).